 After that first year of travel, moving around with around 15kg on my back and nothing more than a flat, barely spongy base for support, I came to realise that my permanent flip-flop wearing was progressively ruining my feet.

-What follows is my well-trodden, tried and tested view on what really are the best shoes for travelling, together with a summary of the perfect number and type of shoes to take on any travel adventure.
+What follows is my well-trodden, tried and tested view on what really are the best shoes for travelling with, together with a summary of the perfect number and type of shoes to take on any travel adventure.

 Why travel with flip-flops